Susceptibility of Continual Learning Against Adversarial Attacks: Methodology

 \subsection{Designing an Adversarial Attacks}

-We examine the resilience of a previously learned task against three common adversarial attacks, namely FGSM, PGD, and CW \cite{fgsm,pgd,cw}.
-We utilized an open-source python tool called foolbox to create adversarial attacks \cite{rauber2017foolboxnative}.
-We investigate the algorithm's reliability in each of the three continual learning scenarios for targeted and untargeted attacks.
-Targeted targets are the most potent adversarial attacks, while Untargeted attacks are the least powerful ones.
-An untargeted attack is simply a more efficient (and often less accurate) method of conducting a targeted attack for each target and taking the closest.
-Our studies demonstrated that all algorithms for continual learning are highly susceptible to adversarial attacks.
-To summarize, every learned task (either current or historically learning) can be attacked abruptly and misclassified incorrectly into the desired class.
-Interestingly, we discovered that tasks learned in the past are more prone to misclassification than ones learned lately, resulting in the formation of false memories in an artificial agent.
-This kind of false memory creation prohibits the artificial agent from being used in real-world scenarios, such as self-driving vehicles.
+This paper investigates the resilience of continual learning algorithms in the face of adversarial attacks.
+Precisely, we assess the performance of these algorithms when subjected to three standard adversarial attack methods, namely Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD), and Carlini-Wagner (CW) attacks.
+We employ the open-source Python tool "foolbox" to conduct these experiments to generate adversarial attacks, following the methodology proposed by \cite{rauber2017foolboxnative}.
+Our study explores the reliability of the algorithms in three distinct continual learning scenarios, considering both targeted and untargeted attacks.
+Targeted attacks represent the most potent form of adversarial attacks, while untargeted attacks are comparatively less powerful.
+The untargeted attacks are a more efficient but often less accurate method of executing targeted attacks, wherein the attacker aims to misclassify the input into any class closest to the desired target.
+Our empirical findings reveal that continual learning algorithms are highly susceptible to adversarial attacks in all scenarios examined.
+In summary, we demonstrate that any learned task, whether it pertains to current or historical learning, can be abruptly attacked and misclassified into a class desired by the adversary.
+Intriguingly, our investigation uncovers that tasks learned in the past exhibit a higher vulnerability to misclassification than those learned more recently.
+This heightened susceptibility to misclassification gives rise to the creation of false memories within artificial agents.
+Such false memory formation significantly hinders the deployment of artificial agents in real-world applications, particularly in safety-critical domains like autonomous vehicles.